invisiblecode2025/Inventory-Management-system/README.md

 ### Frontend
 - **WPF (Windows Presentation Foundation):** The UI framework for building rich desktop applications.
 WPF is chosen for its powerful data binding capabilities and flexibility in creating complex user interfaces.
 - **MVVM Light Toolkit:** A toolkit that provides essential components and helpers for implementing the MVVM pattern in WPF applications.
+- **WebApi:** To create a reusable and scalable application, we can use endpoints to process the application services.

 ### Dependency Injection
 - **Microsoft.Extensions.DependencyInjection:** The built-in dependency injection framework provided by .NET, used to manage dependencies and promote loose coupling between components.